 I’ve spent 8 summers in Austin, so I’ve enjoyed my share of Austin swimming holes, amazing taco trucks, and all-around good times in the Texas heat.

-*Note: this blog post is updated for COVID-19 by
+*Note: while our city slowly opens back up, this blog post is updated by

 Table of contents: